Stable CRAN version

 # Returns: Coverage: 100%

-covr modifies your package code for instrumentation.
-Running it during R CMD check produces unreliable results.
-Run coverage as a separate step:
+covr modifies your package code for instrumentation by inserting tracking counters into the source.
+Running it during R CMD check produces unreliable results because the check process itself alters the execution environment.
+Run coverage as a separate, dedicated step:

 # Don't do this in your package's tests!